department-of-veterans-affairs/va.gov-team/teams/vsa/teams/authenticated-experience/sprint-objectives/sprints-31-40.md

 **PM**

-Create tickets for claims section.
-These are the tickets:
+Create ticket for create of claims section.
+We only need one ticket for the whole section.
+[Here are the tech specs](https://docs.google.com/spreadsheets/d/1fO3VxUj8U2M268GnpmNmlL8Jdl8E1as33SzuwoTneV8/edit#gid=312700153).

--

 **Design**